-" Bonjour Trieste! " The Kushan skirmishing cavalry did exactly what it said on their tin and fell back in the face of this provocation, shooting furiously as they retreated and peppering the advancing proto-Mesopotanians with arrows of outrageous fortune.
+" He who dares, wins! " The Kushan skirmishing cavalry did exactly what it said on their tin and fell back in the face of this provocation, shooting furiously as they retreated and peppering the advancing proto-Mesopotanians with arrows of outrageous fortune.

 Even so, the eroded capabilities of the Assyrian chariotry were looking increasingly unlikely to be tested in actual combat on this flank as the rest of the army was drawn inexorably into combat.

 Having winnowed off Cataphracts from their herd the Assyrian Nobles turbocharged their wheeled battle carts and rumbled forward to seek an opportunity to strike the decisive blow to blast apart the very centre of the Kushan army.